FC Goa's Clifford Miranda completes AFC Pro Diploma Coaching Course | Goal.com

 The former Dempo player did this course under the umbrella of Uzbekistan Football Association (UFA) who on Friday, gave the confirmation to the All India Football Federation (AIFF) about the completion of Miranda's course.

-Out of 21 coaches who had applied for this course only four completed it and Miranda is the only Indian to complete this course in this batch.
+Out of 21 coaches who had applied for this course, only four completed it and Miranda is the only Indian to complete this course in this batch that included 18 coaches from Uzbekistan, one from Turkmenistan and another from Thailand.

+"I started doing the course in November 2018 and I am happy that I have cleared the course.
+This is a big moment for me because I was really hoping to get this as soon as possible.
+It took me almost two years to get it." an elated Miranda expressed to Goal.

+With the new criterion announced by the Indian Super League (ISL) for the upcoming season that Indian coaches may be named as head coach provided they possess a Pro Diploma from any federation, Miranda now finds himself eligible for the post he presently holds as interim at FC Goa after the departure of Sergio Lobera.